Use our 3-page graphic organiser to research and report on a significant natural disaster from the last 100 years.

 - Plan the layout of their newspaper article using the provided scaffold.

 Once their graphic organiser is complete, they’ll use the collected data to write a newspaper article that presents the facts using appropriate vocabulary, quotes and visual representations.
-They will adhere to the formal newspaper structure (headline, byline, lead, body, conclusion) to communicate their research.
+They will follow the formal newspaper structure (headline, byline, lead, body, conclusion) to communicate their research.

 Scaffolding + Extension Tips